 Combine the skills and the long-term goals you want to achieve with the courses the college offer so that it does not seem that you are just listing down the courses they have – this would help show why you think Cornell University would play a big role personally to you.

-I would suggest that there be a short conclusion that briefly restates the points you have mentioned, emphasizing why then, Cornell University is the place to be.
+Conclusion?: I would suggest that there be a short conclusion that briefly restates the points you have mentioned, emphasizing why then, Cornell University is the place to be.

 Overall, I think you have a lot of experiences and reasons as to why you choose the major – which is awesome!